 Remove your product from the memory of the Bluetooth® device, then try again.

 In the Bluetooth settings of the Bluetooth device, find the list of previously connected products.
-Remove your product from the list, then reconnect it to the device.
-For more info, see Connecting a Bluetooth® device.
+Remove your product from the list, including any duplicate listings labeled LE (Low Energy), then reconnect it to the device.
+For more info, see Connecting a Bluetooth® device